gvwilson/thirdbit/src/fiction/iffy/1/index.md

 steered her clear of the after-bubbles that would have swallowed a lifeboat.

 Her dream stopped then,
-just like it always did.
+just like always.
-She didn't remember the *Rushin Doll* going under.
+She didn't remember the sea snapping the *Rushin Doll*'s keel.
 She didn't remember being hauled out of the sea in a jelly dredging net hours later, or standing on the deck of the *Guinevere* for the first time.
 But she remembered how blue the sky was,